manjur29/Basic-Calculator/README.md

 4. Multiplication
 5. Modular
 I do that using only front end web development.
-I have used :-
+I have used :- HTML, CSS and JavaScript
-1. HTML
-2. CSS
-3. JavaScript